MacBook Pro 13-inch (2020)

-If you’re buying a computer, chances are it’ll have an Intel processor on board, although a small number come with AMD chips and newer Macs come with the M1 processor.
+If you’re buying a computer, chances are it will have an Intel processor on board, although some come with AMD chips and newer Macs come with the M1 processor.

 Atom processors heralded the arrival of ultra-thin, ultra-light laptops in the mid-2000s.
 These chips offered four cores for sprightly everyday computing performance.